Skip to content

 2. The config that is stored in Joystick.

-3. The optional Dynamic Mapping that can be enabled for each config.
+3. The Dynamic Content Definition that enables segmentation or ab testing for each config.

 4. The response back to your application.